danielgyu/Udacity-DataEngineering-Projects/data_warehouse-redshift/README.md

 Dimension tables are given `DISTKEY` for future filters and joins. `SORTKEY` is given for future order queries.

   `create_tables.py` first drops existing tables related to the project then creates new ones.
 Then, by executing `etl.py`, data is copied from S3 to the redshift staing tables, then from staging tables to dimension tables.
 All the necessary query statements can be found in `sql_queries.py`.

+## How To Run
+  1. `create_table.py` to create the tables.
+  2. `etl.py` to load the tables.
+  3. `dwh.cfg` file is not included for security purposes.
+This file must contain information regarding AWS credentials, Redshift cluter details, IAM_Role ARN, and S3 details in order to succesfully run the files.